Skydodle/fetch-pups/README.md

 ## Getting Started

 The demo live site is hoste on Github Pages [here](https://skydodle.github.io/fetch-pups/).
-1. To get started you will need to enter a name and an email at the Login page.
+1. To get started just enter any name and any email (It can be made up as long as email is in correct format).
 2. Once you log in you can start searching thru the database.
    - The default filters are with breeds American Staffordshire Terrier & Yorkshire Terrier.
 You can take out those breeds from the filter to view all dogs, or add new breeds to the filter.
    - The default sort is by breed alphabetically ascending, click on Sort button to switch to descending.